eseyfert/mirai-designs-framework/modules/table/readme.md

 ### Checkboxes

-Checkboxes can be used to select table row elements for scripting purposes.
+Checkboxes can be used to select table row elements for scripting purposes.\
+Requires the `Checkbox` module.

 ```html
 <div class="mdf-table">